Authentic Spanish Paella Recipes: Unstirred Delight!

 Ninots puppets from the Fallas festival of ValenciaWonderfully crafted Ninot puppets at the Fallas festival of Valencia.
 This is art!!

 Las Fallas is a large festival featuring papier-mâché puppets called ninots.
-These gigantic puppets are crafted with such artistry that I almost feel sorry for their fate.
+These gigantic puppets are crafted with such artistry that I feel sorry for their fate.

 By the end of the celebrations, they’re burned to the ground.
 But the Fallas wouldn’t be the same without paella.